Java Native Interface Specification: 4 - JNI Functions

 In JDK release 1.1, this function loads a locally-defined class.
 It searches the directories and zip files specified by the CLASSPATH environment variable for the class with the specified name.

-Since JDK 1.2, the Java security model allows non-system classes to load and call native methods.
-FindClass locates the class loader associated with the current native method; that is, the class loader of the class that declared the native method.
+Since JDK 1.2, FindClass locates the class loader associated with the current native method; that is, the class loader of the class that declared the native method.
 If the native method belongs to a system class, no class loader will be involved.
 Otherwise, the proper class loader will be invoked to load, link, and initialize, the named class.

 Since JDK 1.2, when FindClass is called through the Invocation Interface, there is no current native method or its associated class loader.
 In that case, the result of ClassLoader.getSystemClassLoader is used.
 This is the class loader the virtual machine creates for applications, and is able to locate classes listed in the java.class.path property.